ujh/ujh.github.io/source/_posts/2014-07-28-learning-rust-tasks-and-messages-part-1.markdown

 Next, let's rewrite this program so that it runs for 10 seconds and prints out the value of pi.
-To do this we'll run the simulation in chunks of 10 million drawings (around 2.2s on my machine) in a separate task and let the main task wait for ten seconds.
+To do this we'll run the simulation in chunks of 10 million drawings (around 2.2s on my machine) in a separate task and we'll let the main task wait for ten seconds.
 Once the 10 seconds are over we'll send a signal to the worker task and ask it to return a result.

 This is of course a bit contrived as we could just run the simulations in sync and regularly check if 10 seconds have passed.
 But we're